VenexCon/100-days-of-code/log.md

   ## Day 14 12th Febuary 2022

   I researched how to progress from FCC and looking at reddi it seems that the odin project would be a better move after finishing CSS flrexbox, although I am tempted to continue tpo obtain the certification with FC.
+To finish the Index.html page I stylised the links using CSS Flex to avoid using inline styles and contained these with a flex container (Ex-list).
+Thewse are now styled and i am finished with the front page for now.